Let’s be honest, we watch Dragon’s Den because we all still secretly harbour ambitions to be rich and famous.

 As the world’s richest investor, Warren Buffett is over-quoted as saying: “If you don’t understand something, don’t buy it”.
 If the Dragon’s don’t, they’ll tear it apart, yet an idea such as James Halliburton’s straightforward Waterbuoy key-ring— a 2009 device which was designed to prevent valuables from sinking— instantly attracted £200,000 from Peter Jones and Theo Paphitis, though he later decided to go it alone.
 With variations on his design, he later sold 5 million units in under a year.

-Without doubt the biggest maker or breaker in the Den is lack of proper research and financial planning.
-And not just your numbers, past, present and forecasted, but a deep knowledge of your market place and potential pitfalls.
+Without a doubt, the biggest maker or breaker in the Den is lack of proper research and financial planning.
+And not just your numbers, past, present and forecasted, but a deep knowledge of your marketplace and potential pitfalls.
 And rehearse them, too: every number should trip off the tongue like the birth dates of your children.
 No fewer than two contenders incurred the wrath of the beast in a very recent show by not doing their homework, one by trying to sell photo booths to Peter Jones when a quick Google would have told them he owns Jessops, the biggest photographic chain store in the UK.
 Really?

 Don’t hear no